Code-Free Database Automation (Webinar Recap)

 To make informed, strategic, decisions, an organization needs data.
 Most businesses know this and are collecting data from more sources than ever.
 However, just collecting the information isn’t enough—sometimes there are logistical obstacles to accessing and using critical business data.
 For example, data can be tied up in PDF documents, which are notoriously hard to manipulate.
 Another obstacle to making full use of your data is if interacting with databases—entering the data, extracting it, moving it—is too time-consuming.
 Employees’ hours should be spent on analyzing your data and acting on the information, not on keying it manually into a database.

-The Automate webinar below, hosted by Richard Schoen and Pat Cameron of HelpSystems, demonstrates how you can automate your database interaction processes without writing a line of code.
+The Automate webinar below, hosted by Richard Schoen and Pat Cameron of HelpSystems, demonstrates how you can do database automation without writing a line of code.

 Do I Need Database Automation?